flippa/promise_pay/README.md

     $ rails generate promise_pay:init EMAIL PASSWORD --test

-Note this will overwrite anything in `config/initializers/promise_pay.rb`
+Note this will overwrite anything in `config/initializers/promise_pay.rb`, but you will still need to set your fee-ids manually in this config file.

 ## Usage